-The news and advertising departments at the Bainbridge Island Review and North Kitsap Herald combined to win 22 awards at the Washington Newspaper Publishers Association annual convention Friday.
+The news and advertising departments at the Bainbridge Island Review and North Kitsap Herald combined to win 24 awards at the Washington Newspaper Publishers Association annual convention in early October.

 The Review placed third in General Excellence on the newspaper side, while the Herald’s website placed second.
 Editor Steve Powell, reporters Tyler Shuey and Ken Park, and sports reporter Mark Krulish were all honored for both.